yashodhalakshana/altium-library/README.md

 # Altium Footprints and Schematics library.
 This is footprints and schematics libary for Altium Designer.
-But some footprints are not conating for my schematic library.
+But some footprints are not containing for my schematic library.
 Here the availble footprints and schematics details in mylibrary.<br />

 ## Schematic components
 - 74HC595